david-salac/NetCDF4-variable-streamer/README.md

-# Simple chunk streamer to the NetCDF4 variable
+# Simple chunk streamer to (and from) the NetCDF4 variable
-A simple extension of default NetCDF4 driver for streaming to the variable in some reasonable size chunks.
+A simple extension of default NetCDF4 driver for streaming to the variable and reading from the variable in some reasonable size chunks.

 ## Purpose of the streamer
 The typical task that occurs during data processing is to swap computed data